21 Design Tips For Award Winning Apps

 Let’s say you’re working on the home screen of your mobile app.
 If the subscribe button is a certain style and color, that same button should be the same style and color on every other page.

 This creates reinforcement and gives users an association with that button.
-It’s all about being consistent.
+It’s all about being consistent with iterations.

 If certain button sizes, colors, and designs keep changing from one page to another, it will just confuse the user.